century-arcade/xd/README.md

 ### Grid (Section 2)

-Optional leading whitespace and trailing whitespace.
-Never any whitespace in the grid itself.
+Optional leading whitespace and trailing whitespace on each line.
+Never any whitespace between characters in a grid line.

 One line per row.
 One UTF-8 character per cell.